FabianaCampanari/qiskit-what/README.md

      print(quasi_dist)

-Join the community: Quiskit has a vibrant community of users and developers who are always willing to help.
-You can join the official Quiskit Slack channel () to ask questions, share ideas, and collaborate with others.
+Join the community: Qiskit has a vibrant community of users and developers who are always willing to help.
+You can join the official Qiskit Slack channel () to ask questions, share ideas, and collaborate with others.

 Remember, quantum computing is a complex field, so it's recommended to have some familiarity with linear algebra and basic quantum mechanics concepts.
 However, Quiskit provides a user-friendly interface that allows beginners to start exploring quantum computing without deep theoretical knowledge.

-😎 Happy coding with Quiskit!
+😎 Happy coding with Qiskit!